Events

 Perfect for novelists, short story writers, and anyone curious about using family history as creative fuel.

 Discover how to turn family stories into powerful fiction during From Family to Fiction: Unearthing Historical Narratives—a hybrid event with historical fiction author Lindsay Marie Morris, hosted by Virginia Beach Public Library on Sunday, September 7 at 2 p.m.
 Eastern.
-Attend in person or join virtually!

-Learn practical techniques for researching family history through interviews and archives, and explore how to connect those stories to larger historical events and universal themes like resilience, identity, and transformation.
+Learn practical techniques for researching family history through interviews and archives, and explore how to connect those stories to larger historical events and universal themes, such as resilience, identity, and transformation.
 Whether you're writing a novel, memoir, or short story, you'll gain valuable tools to bring your heritage to life on the page.
+Attend in person at the library or participate remotely via Zoom from anywhere.

 Explore how family history can inspire historical fiction in this Osher Lifelong Learning at UW-Milwaukee lecture.
 Drawing from her work on Italians during World War II in the U.S. and Sicily, the lecturer reveals how personal stories intersect with geopolitical events to create authentic narratives.
 Learn techniques for uncovering family stories, connecting them to history, and exploring universal themes like resilience and identity.
 Ideal for writers and history enthusiasts seeking inspiration from their own heritage.
 Register here.